 Are you interested in the market movements of China but don’t know which securities you should add to your portfolio?

 It’s no secret that China has become one of the fastest-growing global economies.
-It would make sense if you would want to get a piece of the pie by investing in Chinese companies.
-Not sure where to begin?

-My advice is to invest in Exchange-Traded Funds (ETFs) trading on the TSX that track the performance of Chinese markets.
 The best China ETFs in Canada can help you invest in a basket of Chinese securities without purchasing individual stocks.

 What is the Best China ETF in Canada?

 The best China ETFs in Canada are ETFs tracking publicly listed Chinese companies and give investors access to Chinese markets without the need to directly purchase those stocks.

 They allow Canadian investors a way to geographically diversify their portfolios by owning companies in the world’s second-largest economy.

 China has a significant number of state-owned Chinese enterprises.
 However, there still are Chinese companies whose shares are publicly traded and provide investors with opportunities.